Hey, small businesses can use all the sales and marketing help they can get… am I right or am I right?!

 Now where there’s a will, there’s a way and there are ways around this dilemma.
-One way which we’ll discuss here is to empower your web site to become a virtual sales person.
+One way which we’ll discuss here is to empower your website to become a virtual salesperson.
 How?
-Well here are 5 tips to help make that happen:
+Well here are 5 tips to transform your website into your best salesperson!

 Keep in mind, you should be trying to build or solidify a relationship here with your prospects, not sell them; so this free giveaway must be value driven not sales pitch driven.

 ② Establish or Further Your Credibility and Brand

 Since people most often buy from people they know, like, and trust, your website can be a great tool in helping build the comfort level needed to influence your prospects to buy from you.

 Some great ways of doing this are by providing references, case studies, and testimonials of satisfied customers.
 These forms of unbiased third-party justifications are powerful at removing the fears out of doing business with you!

 The possibilities here are endless.
 Tactics can go from as simple as a Frequently Asked Questions (FAQ) page on your website to more interactive methods such as blogs, forums, online chatting, and more.
 These tactics are great to help convert those prospects who are either “sitting on the fence” or just can’t seem to get enough information to make a decision.

 ④ Allow Prospects to Buy Your Products and Services Directly From Your Website

 Hey if your prospect is ready to buy, they’re ready to buy.
 Why stand in their way?
 Give them the ability to buy whichever products or services that you see fit right from your website using either their credit card or some other immediate means such as PayPal.